poloo987/chess-board-2024/README.md

 # chess-board-2024
-chess board is a project , am making for college to sharpen my java skills
+chess board is a project, am making for college to sharpen my Java skills test of editing readme